Krishnagokul1305/Dom-Manipulation/basics/map&filter&reduce.md

-# JavaScript Array Methods: map, filter, reduce
+# JavaScript Array Methods: map, filter, reduce, flat, flatMap, Array.from, slice, splice, forEach, some, every

 ## Introduction

 JavaScript arrays come with powerful built-in methods for processing data.
 The most commonly used methods are `map`, `filter`, and `reduce`.
-These methods help you work with arrays in a functional and readable way.
+Additionally, methods like `flat`, `flatMap`, `Array.from`, `slice`, `splice`, `forEach`, `some`, and `every` offer flexible tools to manipulate and evaluate arrays.

 ---